bvluong/slouch/README.md

 ### Authentication

-Slouch uses a **BCrypt** gem for authentication, which hashes a password and stores the digest into the database. `Session tokens` are saved and compared to cookies to identify the user's current session. `Routes` were set up to redirect users that were not logged in back to the home page.
+Slouch uses the **BCrypt** gem for authentication, which hashes a password and stores the digest into the database. `Session tokens` are saved and compared to cookies to identify the user's current session. `Routes` were set up to redirect users that were not logged in back to the home page.

 ```javascript
 const App = () => (